spacecatpixel/lokidocs/docs/index.md

 Loki is an open source project, and we encourage contributions from anyone with something to offer.
 For more information on contributing, please contact team@loki.network

+If you are unsure where to start check out our "Getting Started" page by [clicking here](../Introduction/GettingStarted.md)

-To begin browsing Loki Docs [click here](Introduction/LokiNetwork.md).
+Otherwise to begin browsing Loki Docs [click here](Introduction/LokiNetwork.md).
 ## Community Channels

 - Telegram: [t.me/LokiCommunity](https://t.me/LokiCommunity)